 © Till Mayer/Handicap International

 Handicap International has been present in the Palestinian Territories since 1996.
 The organisation has implemented several projects, including providing technical support to referral centres for people with disabilities.
-Our team is present in the Gaza Strip and supports activities to meet the needs of people with disabilities and improve their daily life (rehabilitation services, making buildings more accessible).
+Our team is present in Gaza and supports activities to meet the needs of people with disabilities and improve their daily life (rehabilitation services, making buildings more accessible).
 These actions are performed in partnership with local Palestinian associations.

 In 2009, the activities of the Gaza programme were suspended for several weeks during fighting, although our staff continued to perform outreach missions (assessments, etc).
 Following the ceasefire at the end of January 2009, the distribution of kits followed by the setting up of 'disability and vulnerable' focal points enabled us to provide a response to the people most in need of support.
 In 2010, we continued our activities, treating the complex situation in Gaza as an emergency, while taking a long-term approach.
 Since 2011, our key area of action has been rehabilitation.
-As of July 2014, we are responding to the current crisis in Gaza, providing emergency rehabilitation and aid for injured and disabled people.
+In 2014, we responded to the crisis in Gaza, providing emergency rehabilitation and aid for injured and disabled people.

 Key Facts - Palestinian territories